markmnl/tmail/README.md

 - tmail-squawk — notification service via web socket
 - tmail-police — spam filtering service utilising an arsenal of spam busting tactics
 - tmail-foghorn — spam generating service
-- tmail-mugshot — user avatar management service1
+- tmail-mugshot — user avatar management service

 ## Features
-- **User experience** — presentation of messages especially hierarchies from multiple replies can be presented intuitevly by clients making use of the relational model and topics.
+- **User experience** — presentation of messages especially hierarchies from multiple replies can be presented intuitively by clients making use of the relational model and topics.
 - **Spam prevention** — replies can be validated to have been in reply to a message using the blockchain identifier.
 (All messages except the first message initiating a topic are replies).
 - **Efficiency** — less data transferred because only the last message in a thread needs to be sent.
 Unlike email clients today which concatenate mail chains in different ways.
 - **Attachments** — any files can be attached to a message, at the discretion of the host.